This page contain affiliate links. Please refer to my Disclosures Page for more details.

 Like the look of these Tortillas? then you’ll love these recipes

 I’ve got a few dinner time ideas on the Glutarama website now, my family can be quite picky when it comes to foods, maybe it’s their autism as well as dietary needs or maybe it’s just a kid thank and they’ll grow out of it (I flipping hope so!).
-In the meantime why not check out these recipes for my Chilli con Carne in this post Hidden veggies; managing fussy eaters with Baby Cübes from Lickalix.
+In the meantime why not check out these recipes for my Mild Chilli Con Carne with hidden vegetables.
 Then there’s my popular Gluten Free Sausage Casserole and Beef Stew and Dumplings | gluten and dairy free

-Gluten Free Flour Tortilla Recipe
+Easy No Corn Gluten Free Tortillas Recipe

 - Add the oil one tbsp at a time, using a rounded knife cut through the flour to incorporate, the idea is to create a breadcrumb mixture like a crumble topping.

 - Add the warm water 50ml at a time and continue to cut through the mixture with a rounded knife until all water has been added.
 Don't worry, it will look like a watery paste at first.

 - Fry for 30secs on one side and then turn over to repeat for another 30secs on the other side.

 *disclaimer: I use affiliate codes on my website, the vast majority are to Amazon.
-If you click on any of the links or images in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you, in fact, for full transparency, in 2020 I’ve made my first £25, and recently in 2022 I reached my next £25 (Amazon don’t transfer the money until you reach £25).
+If you click on any of the links or images in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you, in fact, for full transparency, in 2020 I made my first £25, and recently in 2022 I reached my next £25 (Amazon don’t transfer the money until you reach £25).
 As you can see, it won’t make me a millionaire but it will treat me to a few coffees, Lord knows I need the caffeine!

 life’s a drama, gluten free doesn’t have to be….